-The Emmaus Mossley group started in 1994, when a member of the first Emmaus group – based in Cambridge – moved to the Manchester area.
+The Emmaus Mossley group started in 1994, when a member of the first UK Emmaus group, based in Cambridge, moved to Greater Manchester.

 Tameside Council granted planning permission in January 1996, the Company and Charity were registered in Spring 1996, and the purchase was completed in August of that year, thanks to a grant from a national charitable trust.

-A co-ordinator was appointed in May 1997 and a small shop was opened on Manchester Road.
-This was used whilst the mill was being converted and would open on Saturday mornings for the sale of furniture, clothing, bric-a-brac, toys, etc.
+A co-ordinator was appointed in May 1997 and a small charity shop opened on Manchester Road.
+This was used whilst the mill was being converted, opening on Saturday mornings for the sale of furniture, clothing, bric-a-brac, toys, etc.

-Phase one of the conversion of the mill took place in 1998, providing workshops, sales areas and ten en-suite bedrooms.
+Phase one of the mill conversion took place in 1998, providing workshops, sales areas and ten en-suite bedrooms.
 The second phase, which took place in 1999, included a kitchen, dining room, leisure area, eight further bedrooms and an electrical workshop.

 A small industrial heritage centre opened in 2001, in a corner of the lower floor, recording the history of the cotton industry in Mossley, in partnership with Mossley Civic Society.